Find office hours for all offices here.

 It is strongly recommended that you request New Zealand Post to redirect your mail to you.

-Yes, we have relationships with real estate sales teams to service the needs of our property management clients.
+Yes, we have relationships with real estate sales team to service the needs of our property management clients.

 For information on how we can help you sell your property or assist you in buying another property, contact your personal Licensee Property Manager.